asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-API.md

 pageid: 22088074
 ---

-!!! warning READ THIS
+/// warning | READ THIS
 The API described below is a work in progress.
 Certain aspects, such as the semantics of what happens to a channel when it is ejected from a bridge and needs to execute a new location in the dialplan, are still being worked out.
 Treat the documentation here as a working reference, rather than a contractual guarantee.

-[//]: # (end-warning)
+///

 [Bridging Framework](http://svn.asterisk.org/svn/asterisk/team/group/bridge_construction/include/asterisk/bridging.h)
 =====================================================================================================================